openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 ./benchmark_app –d MULTI:HDDL,GPU –m <model> -i <input> -niter 1000
 ```

 The Multi-Device plugin supports FP16 IR files.
 The CPU plugin automatically upconverts it to FP32 and the other devices support it natively.
-Note that no demos are (yet) fully optimized for Multi-Device, by means of supporting the OPTIMAL_NUMBER_OF_INFER_REQUESTS metric, using the GPU streams/throttling, and so on.
+Note that no demos are (yet) fully optimized for Multi-Device, by means of supporting the ov::optimal_number_of_infer_requests property, using the GPU streams/throttling, and so on.

 ### Video: MULTI Plugin